TaliaNgo/Cyntek_Analysis/README.md

 - **Apple products**: Non-loyalty members dominate Apple's product purchases.
 While *Airpods* performs equally across both segments (best-selling product), *Macbook Air* severely underperforms, with **first purchase from loyalty members in 2021** at **5x below non-loyalty** (gap narrowed to **1x in 2022** as non-loyalty purchases declined).
 Apple Iphone shows **no loyalty purchases**, suggesting limited program appeal for high-end Apple buyers.

 **Marketing & Customer Behaviour**
+- **Marketing Channel**s: A large share of loyalty purchases have “unknown” channels, limiting visibility into which campaigns effectively attract or convert members.
+Where data is available, **email marketing consistently drives stronger loyalty performance**, with sales and orders surpassing non-loyalty customers since March 2020, while **affiliate marketing underperforms across all metrics**.
+This indicates that loyalty members are more responsive to direct and personalised communication.
+- **Account Creation Method**: Loyalty engagement is **strongest among customers who sign up via mobile or TV platforms**.
+Sales and orders from mobile sign-ups have exceeded non-loyalty since early 2020, and 79% of TV sign-ups belong to the loyalty program.
+- **Purchase Platform**: Loyalty program records **higher sales than non-loyalty customers on the mobile app** and perform better there than on the website.
+Loyalty sales on the mobile app have exceeded non-loyalty purchases across all four years, with AOV consistently higher since 2020 despite declining order volumes from 2021.

 **Other Findings**
+- **Repeat Customers**: Non-loyalty customers have a **higher repeat purchase rate (17.3%) than loyalty members (13.1%)**, indicating retention challenges within the program.
+- **Refunds**: Loyalty members show **higher refund rates (6.23%) and counts (2.8K)** than non-loyalty customers, possibly reflecting easier return policies.

 ### Refund Rates
+**Overall Trends**: On average, refund rate is **4.64% (1.7K orders)** per year, totalling **$2.2M in refunded sales** over four years.
+Refund rates have **declined since 2020**, with **no refunds recorded in 2022**, which is likely due to incomplete data.

+**Product**

+**Marketing & Customer Behaviour**

 ## Recommendations